 Web Design prices

-Our web design prices start from €950 per VAT for a 20 page website, as specified above, providing you give us the content, the images and are happy to use one of the pre-built templates which we can adapt, rather than wanting a bespoke design.
+Our web design prices start from €950 per VAT for a 10 page website, providing you give us the content, the images and are happy to use one of the pre-built templates which we can adapt, rather than wanting a bespoke design.

 The actual website price will depend on how complex/technical your product /service is and again, how competitive is your specific market.